 All trombone/euphonium students taking hour lessons are required to perform in studio class or Student Performance Hour a minimum of once each semester, performance majors twice each semester.
 Performers are to select and prepare a suitable piece with help from the instructor, and should be prepared to discuss any musical, technical or formal aspects of the piece and be knowledgeable about the composer.
 Failure to perform during the semester cannot be made up and will lower the final Applied Music grade to C or lower as described in the ODU Student Handbook.

 The final semester grade is reckoned this way:

 50%: Jury Grade - the average of letter grades given by each jury member.

 - 70% - the average of letter grades given for each lesson.

 - 30% - the pass/fail average earned for participation in studio class and brass events.

 - In addition, you must earn a minimum of about 100 technique points each year to advance to the next level of study; this does not figure into grade averages.

 Adjustments: failure to perform in studio class and or Student Performance Hour lowers the final Applied Music grade to C or lower.
-On the other hand, fine performances, noteworthy participation and solid effort will enhance your Studio Grade.
+On the other hand, fine performances, noteworthy participation, and solid effort can enhance your Studio Grade.